KevanMacGee/LinkBoard/README.md

 - Move from data being handled by local storage to a a database.
 - Clean the code from inline css and js to proper organization.
+- Move the buttons to a collapsible sidebar.

 ![App screenshot](https://raw.githubusercontent.com/KevanMacGee/LinkBoard/refs/heads/master/screenshots/Screenshot2025-09-26-192559.png)